Roy7384/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
-Features, bug fixes and tests are added to the existing code-base.
+A mini e-commerce application built with Rails 4.2 for purposes of learning Rails by example.
+Features, bug fixes and tests are added to a existing code-base.

 ## Features Added
 1. Sold out Badge by checking product quantity in view